emit-rs/emit/README.md

 ![Event in Seq](https://raw.githubusercontent.com/nblumhardt/emit/master/asset/event_in_seq.png)

-I'm using Seq and its JSON format while I design the crate, but like Serilog this should eventually be pluggable to other log collectors and formats.
+I'm using [Seq](https://getseq.net) and its JSON format while I design the crate, but the aim is to be pluggable for other log collectors and formats.

 **What about the `log` crate?**